 - Rosemary – Worn as a wreath by students in ancient Greece because its aroma sharpens focus; modern uses include age-related cognitive support

 - SAMe – catalyzes and supports several brain functions, including cell signaling and cell membrane function; most popularly used to support mood balance

 - Schizandrol-A – Asian berry supplies these active ingredients suggested to have anti-stress activity and help protect the brain

-- St. John’s Wort – bright flower herb supplies active hypericin and hyperforin, which balance brain chemicals related to mood; good research profile for helping with depression
+- St. John’s Wort – bright flower herb supplies active hypericin and hyperforin, which balance brain chemicals related to mood.

 - Sulbutiamine – synthetic vitamin B1 that is molecularly altered to make it fat-soluble and capable of crossing the blood-brain barrier; may help general brain health

 - Taurine – an amino acid that regulates cell to cell communication, often seen in energy drinks though the only evidence suggests nerve-calming effects

 - Theobromine – caffeine-like compound sourced from cocoa believed to have stimulating properties with fewer side effects